Bristol has been named Museum Destination of the Year 2018. Samantha Mayling visited three of the city’s top attractions to find out why.

-Its story starts with Bristolian businessman Sir George White who witnessed the Wright brothers’ aircraft flying in France in 1900.
+Its story starts with Bristolian businessman Sir George White who witnessed the Wright brothers’ aircraft flying in France in the early 1900s.

 He established an aircraft factory at Filton in 1910 and there have now been more than 100 years of aerospace production at the site.